filerjs/filer/README.md

 }
 ```

+...and the following methods:

+isFile():		Returns true if the node is a file.
+isDirectory():		Returns true if the node is a directory.
+isBlockDevice():	Not implemented, returns false.
+isCharacterDevice():	Not implemented, returns false.
+isSymbolicLink():	Returns true if the node is a symbolic link.
+isFIFO():		Not implemented, returns false.
+isSocket():		Not implemented, returns false.

-If the file at `path` is a symbolik link, the file to which it links will be used instead.
+If the file at `path` is a symbolic link, the file to which it links will be used instead.
 To get the status of a symbolic link file, use [fs.lstat()](#lstat) instead.

 Examples: